Azure-Samples/cloud-services-for-iot/CSPIoT/Building & Automating Hadoop Scripts.md

 +  PC with an RTM version of Windows 10 (the cluster is a Linux cluster, the UX is almost identical on Linux clients but this guidance is from the Windows 10 experience)
 +  Provisioned CSP account and customer subscription in portal
 +  Access to a CSP Subscription (this assumes you already have a co-admin login for a CSP subscription)
-+  Deployed Azure CSP IoT-in-a-Box Solution #2 to the customer subscription
++  Deployed Azure CSP In-A-Box for IoT Solution #2 to the customer subscription
 +  Some raw sensor data has been fed into Azure Storage account
 +  Hadoop credential used in the ARM template of solution #2